 About the proposed National Organic Standard

-The Ministry for Primary Industries (MPI) has worked alongside a number of technical experts across the organics sector to develop draft proposals for the National Organic Standard.
-These draft proposals contain the technical rules that will regulate the production and processing of organic:
+The Ministry for Primary Industries (MPI) worked alongside a number of technical experts across the organics sector to develop draft proposals for the National Organic Standard.
+These draft proposals contained the technical rules to regulate the production and processing of organic:

 - plant and animal products.

-The proposals for the standard are detailed in the consultation document.
-The document is designed to give you a comprehensive overview of all requirements.
+The proposals for the standard were detailed in the consultation document.
+The document was designed to give you a comprehensive overview of all requirements.

-We want your feedback on the draft standard.
-Submissions close on 16 June 2023.
+We wanted your feedback on the draft standard.
+Submissions closed on 16 June 2023.

-When making your submission, we ask that you focus on the topics that apply to your business or area of expertise.
-Although we acknowledge that the 'general' and 'inputs' sections will apply to most operators.
+When making your submission, we asked you to focus on the topics that applied to your business or area of expertise.
+Although we acknowledged that the 'general' and 'inputs' sections would apply to most operators.